 It’s just happens to be a national grocery/retail chain that sells cheaper goods.
 Save money, live better!
 That’s their slogan.

-To be fair and for your reference, it is quite a fun place for people watching at Walmart.
+To be fair and for your reference, Walmart is quite a fun place for people watching.
 Just don’t go there during Black Friday sale as people get very crazy, and you may even see some fights!

 Are there a lot of fat Americans?

 Many Asian friends would ask me this.
-I guess Asian people tend to be smaller and slender (including myself), so in the eyes of Asians, even average American would appear to be over-weight.
+I guess Asian people tend to be smaller and slender, so in the eyes of Asians, even average American would appear to be over-weight.

 I remember my girlfriend was mortified when my mom grabbed her arm fat saying that she gained weight.
 My girlfriend is no where near being fat, and even though my mom meant no harm, that’s just how an old and skinny Asian lady would think.

-The US does have an obesity problem, especially in the Midwest.
+The US does have an obesity problem though, especially in the Midwest.
 But the new trend of eating healthier and exercising is certainly helping.

-Cool I guess?
 This one is completely out of the blue, but I have gotten this question a few times.
 Apparently Ivanka Trump is quite popular in Asia, especially among young female adults.
-I guess this makes sense consider Asia is very fashion-driven, and Ivanka Trump is fits that bill.
+I guess this makes sense consider Asia is very fashion-driven, and Ivanka Trump fits that bill.

 At the same time, someone living in Asia could care less about the wall Trump wants to build, or any of the immigration bans.
 All they see is the glamour on TV.
 After all, the Trumps are reality stars.